 Based on the overall scientific evidence, patients with AD should consider taking vitamin E, says William Rodman Shankle, M.S., M.D., who is a neurological specialist in Alzheimer’s disease and an assistant adjunct professor in the Cognitive Sciences Department at the University of California-Irvine.
 However, each patient’s nutritional needs should be assessed on an individual basis, he notes.

-Researchers are also studying how eating foods rich in antioxidants, as opposed to supplements, may help prevent onset of AD.
-A study by Dr. Morris found that vitamin E from food may lower risk of the disease.
-However, the same study, published in 2002 in the Journal of the American Medical Association, found that supplements containing either vitamin E, vitamin C, or beta-carotene did not seem to impact risk of developing AD.
+Researchers are also studying how eating foods rich in antioxidants, as opposed to supplements, may help prevent the onset of AD.
+A study by Dr. Morris found that vitamin E from food may lower the risk of the disease.
+However, the same study, published in 2002 in the Journal of the American Medical Association, found that supplements containing either vitamin E, vitamin C, or beta-carotene did not seem to impact the risk of developing AD.
 Additionally, a study published early this year by Dr. Morris and her colleagues in the American Journal of Clinical Nutrition found that vitamin E from food rather than from supplements helps to reduce the risk of AD.
 “There’s very limited evidence of supplements being protective,” she says.

 Another study, also published in the American Journal of Clinical Nutrition in 2005 reported a 45- percent drop in AD risk in people who consumed enough fruits and vegetables containing sufficient amounts of vitamins C and E when compared to a group that took low amounts of these nutrients.

 The B Vitamins